andrewjesaitis/hexbug-tracker/README.md

 in the x and y dimensions.
 An acceleration (external motion) term  was also included.

-Without modifying it to keep predictions within the bounds of the box, using a Kalman filter to predict trajectory increased L2 error by 212.7%.
+Without modifying the algorithm to keep predictions within the bounds of the box, using a Kalman filter to predict trajectory increased L2 error by 212.7%.

 Once modified to to stay within the box bounds in an analogous manner to the trajectory calculation, discussed above, we observed that the L2 error was not